-The first major step in this process is replacement of the deteriorating shingled roof with clay tiles similar to those used in the original construction, together with restoration of the peaked central tower which was leveled off around 1950.
-The cost of this undertaking is estimated at $1 million.
+The first major step in this process is replacement of the deteriorated shingled roof with clay tiles similar to those used in the original construction, together with restoration of the peaked central tower which was leveled off around 1950.
+The cost to complete this undertaking is estimated at approximately $1.25 million.

 Developing the Funding

-The Jeffris Family Foundation of Janesville, Wisconsin has awarded a grant of $333,000 toward restoration of the Depot roof.
-This is a challenge grant designed to stimulate local contributions.
-The Jeffris Family Foundation focuses on preservation and restoration of structures of significant historic and architectural value in the Midwest.
-To earn this grant, the Keokuk Union Depot Foundation must raise a 2-for-1 match of $667,000 by September 30, 2017.
-As of July 2016, the goal is in sight and work on the project has begun.
-Substantial grants for specific phases of the project from the Iowa Historical Resources Development Program (HRDP) have been instrumental in accelerating the pace of the restoration.
+In 2014 the Jeffris Family Foundation of Janesville, Wisconsin awarded a grant of $333,000 toward restoration of the Depot roof.
+(The Jeffris Family Foundation focuses on preservation and restoration of structures of significant historic and architectural value in the Midwest.)
+To earn this grant, the Keokuk Union Depot Foundation was allowed three years to raise a 2-for-1 match of $667,000.

 The Dwell Magazine Award and Video